fpiantini/jokettt/README.md

 ## Demo programs

-For example of simple applications that uses the jokettt classes, see the [jokettt_demo] repository.
+For example of simple applications that uses the jokettt classes, see the [jokettt_demo] and the [jokettt_tbot] repositories.

 ## Credits